mysterymath/lcc6502/Implementation_Defined_Behavior.md

 3.2.2.3 [Pointers](https://port70.net/~nsz/c/c89/c89-draft.html#3.2.2.3)

-* When any integral value is converted to a pointer, the behavior is as-if an object or function existed at that memory location.
+* When any integral value is converted to a pointer, the behavior is as if an object or function existed at that memory location, with type compatible with the pointer (if not void).
 This is true even for 0.
+* If the compiler has placed an object or function at that memory location, the behavior is undefined.
-  However, the compiler will never place an object at location zero, so it is still true that a null pointer will never compare equal to any object.
+* The compiler will never place an object at location zero, so it is still true that a null pointer will never compare equal to any object.